 Everyone knows a DIY expert.
 You might even consider yourself one!
-And while we certainly the tenacity and ingenuity of a DIYer, it’s admittedly in our professional interest to discourage DIY projects that involve your plumbing system.
+And while we certainly have the tenacity and ingenuity of a DIYer, it’s admittedly in our professional interest to discourage DIY projects that involve your plumbing system.

 Now, of course, we can’t stop anyone from doing their own plumbing services.
 But at the very least, we think it’s going to save you a lot of time and money if you cross these plumbing services off the list entirely: